eStep/docker-intro/docker-build.md

 11e2c4d5b385        ubuntu:14.04        "/bin/bash"         24 minutes ago      Up 24 minutes       0.0.0.0:32768->5000/tcp   sick_swirles
 ```

-Remember our flask app serves hellos on at `/hi` root, so we shold be access
+Remember our flask app serves hellos on at `/hi` root, so we should be access
 it at
 ```sh
 http://192.168.99.100:32768/hi